 They often work at digital marketing agencies, managing campaigns for multiple clients.
 You can also find PPC specialists working for a company or as freelance digital marketing professionals.

 The position has a wide variety of responsibilities.
 Some of the main functions of a PPC specialist include:

-Keyword research – PPC specialists research keywords to use for targeting in their ad campaigns.
+- Keyword research – PPC specialists research keywords for targeting in their ad campaigns.

-Monitoring campaigns – PPC specialists actively monitor advertising campaigns to see if they are hitting the desired benchmarks.
+- Monitoring campaigns – PPC specialists actively monitor advertising campaigns to see if they hit the desired benchmarks.

 Skills Needed to Become a PPC Specialist

-Communication – PPC specialists must be able to clearly communicate with their team members and clients.
+Communication – PPC specialists must be able to communicate with their team members and clients clearly.
 This ensures that the PPC campaigns are aligned with the business goals and overall marketing strategy.

 Creative skills – As a PPC specialist, you need to know how to use compelling ad copy and visuals to make your ads interesting to your audience.

 PPC ad networks – PPC specialists must be familiar with different ad networks like Google Ads and Bing Ads and know how to use their platforms.

 Time management – PPC specialists need to stay organized and manage their time effectively.
 This is especially true for agency employees managing campaigns for multiple clients at once.